Compass Mentor Application

 - Applicants selected to continue in our interview process will be scheduled for an individual interview

-The Compass Mentor application collects basic information, has an essay portion, and will ask you to select group interview availability.
+The SES Student Leader application collects basic information and has an essay portion.
 Once the application is submitted you will receive a confirmation email.
-You will receive an additional follow-up email to confirm your group interview time and location on Monday (4/17).
+Please read this email carefully as it provides instructions t for a group interview.
 Below are the essay questions.

-- Tell us why you want to be a Compass Mentor.
+- Tell us why you want to be a Compass Mentor and/or a SAW Counselor.
 (150 words)

 - Please share your definition of peer mentorship and why it is beneficial for a first-gen and/or lower income (FGLI) first-year?
 (200 words)